Ever wondered what not to do at a smear test? Me too.

 - If the spotting is quite heavy, and continues for more than three days, then you should go to see your GP, who will examine you to ensure your cervix looks healthy and nothing has been inadvertently severed, slashed or otherwise damaged during your smear test.
 It’s possible that while the GP examines you, they will ask for the date of your last period.
 It’s also possible you might realise, as the GP shines a torch at your cervix, that your last period was about 30 days ago.
 In this case you should probably not admit that you spent the weekend convinced you were dying, when in fact you were having your period.
 Just like the ones you’ve had pretty much every month for 30 years.
 That would be awkward.
 I mean, I imagine it would be.
 Hypothetically speaking.
 (What??
 I have a busy schedule, I can’t be expected to remember EVERYTHING.)

-- On the off-chance you had to take your child to the GP appointment with you, and they catch snippets of the conversation you had with the doctor from the other side of the curtain, you should absolutely not exit the GP surgery through a waiting room crowded with pensioners on the off-chance that the aforementioned small child asks, in her best LOUD voice, “Mummy, why were you bludgeoned in the vagina?”
-Don’t take your kids to your smear test, friends.
-The only upside of this is that no doctor/nurse will EVER be surprised by anything you say or do at a smear test.
+- On the off-chance you had to take your child to the GP appointment with you, and they catch snippets of the conversation you had with the doctor from the other side of the curtain, you should absolutely not exit the GP surgery through a waiting room crowded.
+Because it turns out that what happens when your child comes to a smear test is they ask questions.
+Often, with pensioners sitting very close by.
+In our case, my daughter asked, in her best LOUD voice, “Mummy, why were you bludgeoned in the vagina?”

 - If your child has just outed you as the victim of a possibly the most alarming injury EVER in front of 50 pensioners, don’t hurriedly and quietly try and explain the concept of menstruation while you wait for a receptionist to print off a prescription, because the small child’s horrified scream of, “OH MY GOODNESS, I DID NOT NEED TO KNOW THAT!” will only make matters worse.